 - Same goes for the first movie.
 The music playing during the funeral and the end kiss scene alone are great.

 - Draco in Leather Pants: Prince Nuada, naturally enough for an expy of Elric.
+It helps that he does have something of a point, the magical beings are being forced out.

 - Engaging Chevrons: Parodied in the first movie, a guy with a high-tech flamethrower backpack goes through a long, drawn-out start-up sequence, only to be eaten by the thing he's trying to kill before he can use it.